McKenzie Pages (100+)

 See More >

 SCARBOROUGH -- Evalyn Coombs McKenzie, 90, of Falmouth, passed away on Dec.
 22, 2012.

 She was born in Rangeley on Nov.
 10, 1922, to Edith Hennessey and Frank Montgomery Coombs.
 Lyn grew up in the Brunswick-Topsham area with her mother and step-father Ellis Aldrich.

 A champion swimmer at Brunswick High School, she attended college in Boston.
-At an early age, Lyn was bitten by the flying bug and in 1944 she joined the WAVES, the female branch of the U.S. Navy, and served as Control Tower Operator and Chief Specialist-Y. She received the Maine Governor's Award for WWII Service.
+At an early age, Lyn was bitten by the flying bug and in 1944 she joined the WAVES, the female branch of the

 Following the war, she obtained her Private Pilot and Commercial Pilot License for Land and Sea.
 She became a certified instructor helping teach WWII pilots to become certified Commercial Pilots.
 She flew out of the Harrisburg Seaplane Base on the Susquehanna River and also founded the McKenzie School of Aeronautics.
 A member of Grace United Methodist in Harrisburg, Pa., she met her husband in their coed club.
 In the Harrisburg Aquatic Club, she rebuilt a vintage Snipe sailboat, Nautilus, and spent many happy family days sailing the Susquehanna River.